snnclsr/snnclsr.github.io/_posts/2021-3-14-graph-neural-networks.md

 > Graphs are also called networks, but we try to restrict ourselves to use the term graph to prevent the potential confusion between the neural networks.

-Graphs $G = (V, E)$ include set of nodes $(V)$ and set of edges $(E)$.
+Graphs $$G = (V, E)$$ include set of nodes $$(V)$$ and set of edges $$(E)$$.
 The connection between the nodes is called edges.
-We can represent the graph as an adjacency matrix $(A)$ where every cell in the matrix is either 0 or 1.
+We can represent the graph as an adjacency matrix $$(A)$$ where every cell in the matrix is either 0 or 1.
 If there is a weight between the nodes the adjacency matrix can take arbitrary numbers as well.
 We can also represent the graphs via the edge list.
 In this type of representation, we only store the edges between the nodes.
 Here is an example of a toy graph with only 6 nodes and 7 (undirected) edges.

 <div style="text-align:center;">
     <img src="{{site_url}}/assets/gnn/first_graph.PNG" alt="drawing" width="200"/>